+Declaration of interests:

+On behalf of all authors, the corresponding author declares that no situation of real, potential, or apparent conflict of interest in known to them.

+Author contributions:

+The corresponding author was responsible for writing the original draft and the second author was responsible for reviewing and editing.
+Both authors contributed to research.

 Keywords (5) : oral health, rurality, health inequalities, interventions to reduce disparities, disadvantaged populations.

-Key messages (3) for use in social media (280 characters)

-Oral health is an essential component of overall health which impacts physical, social, and mental aspects which are essential to overall well-being.
-Most oral diseases are preventable and can improve quality of life when treated in early stages, but if left untreated can have a serious impact, with over 34 million school hours and more than $45 billion in productivity lost annually due to dental emergencies in the United States alone.
+3 key points

+Most oral diseases are preventable, but if left untreated can negatively impact the wellbeing of individuals and have high societal costs.

-Rural populations are disproportionately affected by oral disease, with higher levels of periodontal disease, caries, and the loss of teeth.
-Poor oral health is a risk factor for certain systemic diseases, such as cardiovascular disease, diabetes, and lung pathologies.
-These issues are worsened by little access to oral health care services and minimal promotion of healthy behaviours in rural communities.
+Rural populations are disproportionately affected by oral disease due to limited access to oral health care services and limited support to maintain healthy behaviours.

-Certain interventions, including mobile dental clinics, teledentistry, dental outreach camps, and educational initiatives should be implemented to address rural challenges.
-Additionally, policies and action plans which include establishing an effective national coordinating entity, strengthening and expanding oral health promoting environments, ensuring integrated oral workforce and design effective workforce models, and promoting patient-centered digital innovations should be considered.
-Finally, there needs to be a focus on increasing access to health care in remote/rural areas, by enrolling people with rural backgrounds in medical schools, regulatory interventions which allow rural workers to do more, educational subsidies, etc. and increasing worker retention by promoting good working and living conditions.

-(1)
+Interventions such as mobile dental clinics and teledentistry initiatives could improve oral health outcomes for rural communities.
+Policies to strengthen and expand oral health promotion and access to care should be implemented.

 Introduction

-Oral health is a key indicator of overall health, contributing to physical, psychological, and social wellbeing (1).1 Good oral health enables individuals to speak, smile, smell, taste, touch, chew, swallow and convey a range of emotions through facial expressions with confidence and without pain, discomfort, and disease of the craniofacial complex 1.
-Globally, oral diseases affect approximately 3.5 billion people, with caries being the most common condition 2.
-It is estimated that 2 billion people suffer from caries of permanent teeth, and 520 million children suffer from caries of primary teeth 2.
-Poor oral health is a risk factor for certain systemic diseases, such as cardiovascular disease, diabetes and lung pathologies 3.
-Poor oral health has an economic impact, with over 34 million school hours and more than $45 billion in productivity lost annually due to dental emergencies in the United States alone 4.
-5Most oral health conditions are largely preventable and can greatly improve quality of life when treated in the early stages.
-6Despite this, inequalities in the experience of oral health are present globally.
-People on low incomes are associated with an increased prevalence of dental disease 7,8.
-Another important factor that contributes to reduced oral health status is rurality, i.e. living in a remote area.
-It has been posited that worse oral health can be explained, at least in part, by reduced access to health care services 9–1112.
+Oral health is a key indicator of overall health, contributing to physical, psychological, and social wellbeing.1 Good oral health enables individuals to speak, smile, smell, taste, touch, chew, swallow and convey a range of emotions through facial expressions with confidence and without pain, discomfort, and disease of the craniofacial complex.1 Globally, oral diseases affect approximately 3.5 billion people, with caries being the most common condition.2 It is estimated that 2 billion people suffer from caries of permanent teeth, and 520 million children suffer from caries of primary teeth.2 Poor oral health is a risk factor for certain systemic diseases, such as cardiovascular disease, diabetes and lung pathologies.3 Poor oral health has an economic impact, with over 34 million school hours and more than $45 billion in productivity lost annually due to dental emergencies in the United States alone.4 Whilst in the UK, the NHS spends approximately £2.25 billion on dental treatment annually.5 Moreover, whilst most oral health conditions are preventable and can greatly improve quality of life when treated in the early stages, the NHS spent around £50.5m on tooth extractions in children under 19 years old, mostly for tooth decay.6

+Inequalities in the experience of oral health are present globally, people on low incomes are associated with an increased prevalence of dental disease.7,8 Another important factor that contributes to reduced oral health status is rurality, i.e. living in a remote area.
+It has been posited that worse oral health can be explained, at least in part, by reduced access to health care services.
+9–11 Despite this, oral health policy fails to include rurality as a concept to consider.
+Evidence from the UK context indicates that only 1% of policy documents from Wales, and none from England and Northern Ireland mention rurality as a determinant of poor oral health.12 This paper aims to describe the current inequalities in oral health among rural populations, highlight the impact on society and discuss possible interventions and policy approaches that could be implemented to address this issue.

 Literature review